62nd Medical Brigade

 The 62nd Medical Brigade', (formerly the 62nd Medical Group) of the United States Army is a unit of the Medical Department, assigned to I Corps and stationed at Joint Base Lewis-McChord, Washington.
-Currently, the brigade is commanded by Colonel Sabrina Thweatt, the first woman in the history of the US Army to command a medical brigade.
-The command sergeant major is Michael P. Morrill.
+Currently, the brigade is commanded by Colonel Jason W. Hughes.
+The command sergeant major is Jared R. Voller.

 The commander's mission statement for the success of the brigade is the following:

 Organize, train, equip, deploy, and command and control medical forces in support of global contingencies.
 Provide full and direct force health protection operations in support of forces engaged in full spectrum operations.

 Most recently, the brigade has served as the Task Force Medical-Afghanistan headquarters and was pivotal to the US Government response to the COVID-19 pandemic.

 History

 World War II

 The Headquarters and Headquarters Company, 62nd Medical Brigade was originally constituted on 19 December 1942 as the 62nd Medical Battalion (Corps).
 It was activated on 25 January 1943 as the 62nd Medical Battalion, Motorized, at Fort Leonard Wood, Missouri.

 On 15 September 1943, the battalion and its subordinate units were reorganized and re-designated as Headquarters Detachment, 62nd Medical Battalion, the 578th Ambulance Company, the 501st Collecting Company, the 502nd Collecting Company and the 635th Clearing Company.

 During its service in WWII, the 62nd Medical Group participated in four campaigns: Normandy, Northern France, Rhineland, and Central Europe.
 The group headquarters was inactivated on 13 November 1945.